fortify/github-action/README.md

 As such, this GitHub Action automatically benefits from new features and bug fixes as they are introduced in fcli, although there are options to use a fixed fcli version in case you need more stability.
 At the time of writing, the fcli `ci` action provides out-of-the-box support for Static Application Security Testing (SAST) and Software Composition Analysis (SCA); support for Dynamic or Mobile Application Security Testing (DAST & MAST) may be added in the future.

-Apart from the top-level `fortify/github-action` for running the fcli-based `ci` workflow, this repository also provides the `fortify/github-action/setup` GitHub Action.
+Apart from the top-level `fortify/github-action` (and related `fortify/github-action/with-debug-upload-*` sub-actions) for running the fcli-based `ci` workflow, this repository also provides the `fortify/github-action/setup` GitHub Action.
 This action allows for setting up fcli and other Fortify tools like ScanCentral Client for use in a custom GitHub Actions workflow, for example for implementing a fully customized AST scan workflow or some other automation workflow that needs to interact with Fortify products.

 <!-- START-INCLUDE:repo-usage-text.md -->